RayHightower/RayHightower.com/_posts/2020-01-27-intelligent-investors-real-estate-conference-2020-recap.markdown

 Presentations from REI industry leaders were rich with learning and insight.
 Here are a few snippets.

 * Macroeconomics: No investor invests in a vacuum.
 Millennials  are less inclined to purchase single family homes because they have high college debt and they prefer the experience of travel vs putting down roots.
-Therefore, opportunities in multifamily investment are likely to grow.
+Therefore, investments in multifamily rentals are likely to do well.

 * Retail Apocalypse: Retail investors fear Amazon (rightly so).
 Fear reduces competition, and therefore opportunities are surfacing.
 Grocer-anchored retail centers are a favorite.